hankcs/HanLP/docs/api/hanlp/pretrained/amr.md

 print(amr)
 ```

-A list of pre-trained parsers and their scores are listed below.
+All the pre-trained parsers and their scores are listed below.

 ```{eval-rst}